labmccormick/WLSplot/README.md

 # Running WLSplot: An example

-Walk-through tutorial on how to run WLSplot on Ubuntu (done similarly on Mac): https://youtu.be/icIVJVcGa_8
+Walk-through tutorial on how to run WLSplot: https://youtu.be/icIVJVcGa_8 Running WLSplot on Windows: https://youtu.be/pB6MsHuOFZk

 ### Prerequisites: